 I created my own databases, initially using the business standard dBase III; I found the process immensely therapeutic!
 I did all the relational database designs at home in my own time.
 The first database listed all my media PR contacts including details of what I had sent them and what they had used.
 Next, over many months, I created the very first ever database of every single display by the Red Arrows and another one listing every pilot who had flown in the Team, showing the positions they had flown in.
 Incredible though it may seem, until then that sort of information had simply not been available in any useful form.
 I had to trawl through huge numbers of diaries, files and end-of-season reports to get the information I needed for the databases.
 Often I had to contact previous Team members to resolve the many discrepancies and missing data.

-My next priority was the handling of visitors to the station.
-The only visitors to the Red Arrows at that time were the so-called 'corporate visitors' who were given VIP treatment as a reward for things their companies had done, or provided, for the Team.
-They were hosted by the Red Arrows pilots, they sat in on briefings and debriefings, they watched any Red Arrows flying that was programmed for the day, and they had a buffet lunch with the pilots.
-There was budget provision for all that.
+At the time I started my job the only visitors to the Red Arrows, apart from their personal friends, were the so-called ‘corporate visitors’ who were given VIP treatment as a reward for things their companies had done or provided, for the Team, such as the Red Rover cars, the Breitling watches, the Ping golf equipment.
+Those visitors and their 'friends' were hosted by the Red Arrows pilots, they sat in on briefings and debriefings, they watched any Red Arrows flying that was programmed for the day, and they had a buffet lunch with the pilots.
 I was not involved in anything on the corporate side: that was the province of the Team Manager.
+However you looked at it, it was sponsorship in every respect except name.